dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     .. _dcmLeadingCFindSCP:

     dcmLeadingCFindSCP_"
+    "Leading C-FIND SCP return keys(s)",integer,"DICOM Tag as hex string of attributes fetched from external C-FIND SCP for Attribute Coercion.
+If absent, all Patient and Study Attributes extracted into the DB - configured by the Patient and Study Attribute Filter - are fetched.","
+    .. _dcmTag:

+    dcmTag_"
     "Attribute Update Policy",string,"Specifies how attributes shall be updated with attributes fetched from Leading C-FIND SCP.
 Enumerated values: SUPPLEMENT, MERGE, OVERWRITE.
 If absent, MERGE will be applied.","
     .. _dcmAttributeUpdatePolicy: